networkbiolab/WEoN/docs/installation.rst

 .. image:: images/selec_file2.png
 	:align: center

-After selecting the jar file a new window appear as shown in the next image.
+After selecting the jar file a new window appear as shown in the next image, so clicking the close button all the process is done.

 .. image:: images/select_file3.png
 	:align: center